 The falls are impressive and easy to reach.
-Don’t drive through Arthur’s Pass without making a quick detour for this trek!This guide will explain how you can get there, and everything you need to know before you go!
+Don’t drive through Arthur’s Pass without making a quick detour for this trek!This travel guide will explain how to get there, and everything you need to know before you go!

 - Difficulty: Easy

 Where Is It?

 The Devil’s Punchbowl Waterfall is located in Arthur’s Pass, on the South Island of New Zealand.

 The trailhead starts by Bealey River and there’s a dedicated car park with plenty of space.

 If you’re starting from Christchurch, it’s a 2 hour drive to Devil’s Punchbowl Falls.